 The title of this piece, which I fully intended to be mysterious and engagingly aloof (gotcha!) refers to the death of Tusko the elephant, an incident covered in O’Neill’s book.

-NOTE: Upon finishing this, I realized O’Neill (or something working with O’Neill) posted some of his material here on Medium.
+NOTE: Upon finishing this, I realized O’Neill (or someone representing O’Neill) posted some of his material here on Medium.